deejcoder/spidernet-http/README.md

 # Spidernet-HTTP
 The frontend to the Spidernet project uses React.
 Spidernet is a server discovery search engine which also monitors server activity.

-## Deploying for Production
-There are only a few simple things that you need to do when deploying this web app.
-* Build the web app using `yarn build`, this will build a production-ready web app.
-Copy the contents from the `./build` folder.
-* Whenever deploying this React app, assure you set the API_BASE_URL environmental variable, for example;
-`export REACT_APP_API_BASE_URL=https://spidernet.thecodingkiwi.com:8080/api`, this will represent the URI to send API requests to.
-* It is highly recommended to deploy the web app using TLS/HTTPS, as well as the API.

 ## Deploying for Development
 To get rocking, all you have to do is...
-* Set a new environmental variable; `export REACT_APP_API_BASE_URL={url_to_api}` or rename .env.development.example, and configure it.
+* Rename .env.development.example to .env.development
+* Update .env.development to the true URI to the API, or you can set it to `spidernet.thecodingkiwi.com:8081/api`
 * Execute `yarn start`

 ## Testing
-To test your code, assure its in the form `{filename}.test.js` and then execute
+To test your code, assure your test file is in the form of `{filename}.test.js` and then execute
 ```bash
 export REACT_APP_API_BASE_URL={url_to_api}
 yarn test